parasop/poru/README.md

 # About

-To use you need a configured [Lavalink](https://github.com/Frederikam/Lavalink) instance.
+To use you need a configured[Lavalink](https://github.com/Frederikam/Lavalink) instance.

                 - Stable client
-- 100% Compatible with Lavalink
+            - 100 % Compatible with Lavalink
-- Object-oriented
+            - Object - oriented
-- 100% Customizable
+            - 100 % Customizable
             - Easy to setup

 ## Implementation